 I CARE is an interactive gatekeeper training for students, faculty, and staff that builds a caring community with the skills and resources to intervene with student stress, distress, and crisis.

-1. Over 2,300 faculty, staff, and students across Penn's schools, departments, and student life programs have gone through I CARE.
+1. Approximately 3,000 faculty, staff, and students across Penn's schools, departments, and student life programs have gone through I CARE.
 The training is open to anyone interested in being an informed resource and a caring community member.

-2. A team of CAPS' clinicians design, facilitate, and assess I CARE.
+2. A team of CAPS' clinicians design, facilitate, and assess the I CARE training.

 3. I CARE includes information, discussion, and experiential exercises that focus on: